Get started with Google Domains

-A domain is a name for your place on the Internet.
-If you think of a website as a shop, owning a domain name is like signing the lease on the plot of land.
-No one else can build on it, but you still have to build the shop and set up all the infrastructure to make it work.
+A domain is a name for your place on the internet.
+If you think of a website as a store, owning a domain name is like signing the lease on the plot of land.
+No one else can build on it, but you still have to build the store and set up all the infrastructure to make it work.
 Google Domains is designed to help make that process easy.

 There are several steps to owning a domain and publishing a website:

 Step 1: Plan.
 What do you want to do on the web?
 Do you want email addresses for your family, coworkers, or employees?
 Do you want to use this for business or for personal use?
 Do you want to build a website, to use this domain for an existing website or blog that you own, or just use the domain for email and other online services, such as Google Drive?